zalmoxes-laran/EM-blender-tools/README.md

 - [X] **Work on Connection Rules in JSON**
   - Formalize the connection rules by working on the JSON file of connection rules.
   - Ensure all nodes and connectors are correctly defined.

+- [X] **The EM color schema was moved outside the EM tools code and now is part of the s3Dgraphy library**

 ### Tasks To Do